GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

     return YbusInit
 ```

 The on_message function of the class receives the published Dynamic Y-bus updates.
-The three class variables with Init in the names that are initialized in the \_\_init__ function are used in on_message to be able to determine if the Y-bus returned by the get_response call is indeed the most recent.
+The three class variables with "Init" in the names that are declared in the \_\_init__ function are used in on_message to be able to determine if the Y-bus returned by the get_response call is indeed the most recent version.
 Dynamic Y-bus, as a help to applications, also publishes as "processStatus" message that denotes when the underlying simulation has finished and there will be no further Dynamic Y-bus messages for that simulation.
-The keepLooping function can be invoked outside the class to exit processing.
-The on_message fnd keepLooping functions are:
+The keepLooping function can be called as a while loop conditional loop outside the class to exit message processing.
+The on_message and keepLooping functions are:

 ```
   def on_message(self, header, message):